Mexico Trilogy: Development

 The trilogy began with the 1993 ultra low-budget production of El Mariachi.
 The film was made on a budget of only US$7,000 using 16-millimeter film, was shot entirely in Mexico with a mostly amateur cast, and was originally intended to go directly to the Mexican home-video market (a process detailed in Rodriguez's book Rebel Without a Crew).
 Rodriguez got some funds for the film by serving as a human guinea pig to science labs.
 Other finances came in the form of prize money won by his short student film, Bedhead, at film festival competitions.

 Executives at Columbia Pictures liked the film so much that they bought the rights to it for American distribution.
 They eventually spent several times more than the film's original production budget on 35 millimeter-film transfers, a marketing campaign, and the eventual distribution/release of the film.
 It was so well received that they eventually chose to finance the second part of the trilogy, Desperado, and subsequently the final chapter, Once Upon a Time in Mexico.

 Films

 El Mariachi (1993)

 El Mariachi travels through Mexico as a musician.
 He arrives in a small town hoping to find work in the cantinas and clubs.
 Troubled locals mistake him for a recently escaped convict who has been hunting down his former associates, and killing them with weapons carried in his guitar case.
 El Mariachi falls in love with a woman who helps hide him, but he sees her killed by those hunting him.
 He seeks revenge for her death.

 Desperado (1995)

 The unfortunate adventures of El Mariachi continue, following his quest for love and his thirst for revenge.

 Once Upon a Time in Mexico (2003)

 A failed coup attempt on the President of Mexico is stopped by the heroic actions of El Mariachi.
-He sets out to avenge the murder of his wife, and discovers a connection between the marauders and her death.
+He sets out to avenge the murder of his wife and daughter, and discovers a connection between the marauders and their deaths.